Public Interest Law Center

 • Inter-governmental organizations (e.g., the UN or the World Bank)

-• Please note: Jobs with for-profit organizations, including split summers at law firms, and as researchers for professors are not eligible for funding.
+• Please Note: Jobs with for-profit organizations–including split summers at law firms and private public interest firms–and as research assistants for professors for more than 15 hours per week are not eligible for funding.

 Funding Amount